KovalskyF/KovalskyF.github.io/04-Storytelling/Outline.md

 **To say:**

-Why am I such an advocate of Figma?
-I wrote in the manifesto that true simplicity is not about having less, but about having only what makes sense.
-And that's what I learned in my year at Figma.
+Simplicity is not about less.
+It’s about only what makes sense.
+Tools shape how we think.
+And Figma shapes mine in a way that helps me focus.

 ---